Dlang-UPB/D-Summer-School/advanced-metaprogramming/README.md

 [Quiz](./quizzes/compile-time-reflection.md)

-### Recap: CTFE
+### CTFE Returns

-We can otpimise the `foreach` loop we've just written at compile time and have the compiler handle the iteration.
+We can optimise the `foreach` loop we've just written at compile time and have the compiler handle the iteration.
-We can do this using [Compile Time Function Evaluation](https://tour.dlang.org/tour/en/gems/compile-time-function-evaluation-ctfe).
-We talked about this in [session 2](../lab-02/README.md#ctfe).
-Go over this material for a recap.

 Concretely, we will change the `foreach` loop to a `static foreach` loop.
 This will make the compiler replace the loop with each separate step: